Speaking up

 - OTTER Customer Consultative Committee

-Through this representation, we bring the perspectives of older Tasmanians directly into government, community, and industry discussions; helping to shape more inclusive, age-friendly policies and practices.
+Through these engagements, we bring the perspectives of older Tasmanians directly into government, community, and industry discussions – helping to shape more inclusive, age-friendly policies and practices.